Michael Mukasey

-Michael Bernard Mukasey (/mjuːˈkeɪzi/; born July 28, 1941) is an American attorney and former federal judge who served as the 81st Attorney General of the United States from 2007 to 2009.
+Michael Bernard Mukasey (/mjuːˈkeɪzi/; born July 28, 1941) is an American lawyer and jurist who served as the 81st United States Attorney General from 2007 to 2009 and as a U.S. district judge of the U.S. District Court for the Southern District of New York from 1987 to 2006.

-Born in New York City in 1941, Mukasey attended Ramaz School, graduated from Columbia College with a degree in history and received a Bachelor of Laws from Yale Law School.
+Mukasey graduated from Columbia University with a degree in history and received a Bachelor of Laws from Yale Law School.
 He worked in private practice for two decades and spent four years as an Assistant United States Attorney in the office of the United States Attorney for the Southern District of New York.
-In 1987, President Ronald Reagan nominated Mukasey to serve as a District Judge on the United States District Court for the Southern District of New York.
-He took the bench in 1988, became the Chief Judge in 2000 and served until his retirement in 2006.
+In 1987, after being nominated by President Ronald Reagan, Mukasey was confirmed as a judge of the U.S. District Court for the Southern District of New York.
+He became Chief Judge in 2000 and served in that capacity until his retirement in 2006.

-Mukasey was nominated to be Attorney General by President George W. Bush following the resignation of Alberto Gonzales.
-Mukasey was the second Jewish U.S. Attorney General.
-Mukasey left office after Bush's term as President ended.
-He is currently of counsel at the international law firm Debevoise & Plimpton.
-Mukasey, pursuant to the Foreign Agents Registration Act (FARA), is registered as working on behalf of the National Council of Resistance of Iran.
+In 2007, Mukasey was nominated to the position of United States Attorney General by President George W. Bush following the resignation of Alberto Gonzales.
+Upon his Senate confirmation and swearing-in, Mukasey became the second Jewish Attorney General in U.S. history.
+He left office after Bush's term as president ended.

 Early life and education

-Mukasey was born in 1941 in New York City.
-His father was born near Baranavichy in Belarus (then in the Russian Empire) and emigrated to the U.S. in 1921.
+Mukasey was born on July 28, 1941, in New York City.
+His father was born near Baranavichy in Belarus and emigrated to the U.S. in 1921.
+Mukasey graduated in 1959 from the Ramaz School, a Modern Orthodox Jewish prep school in Manhattan.

-Mukasey graduated in 1959 from the Ramaz School, an independent (formerly boys' and now co-educational) Modern Orthodox Jewish prep school in the Upper East Side neighborhood of Manhattan in New York City.
-His wife, Susan, was later a teacher and headmistress of the lower school at Ramaz, and both of their children (Marc and Jessica) attended the school.

-As an undergraduate student, Mukasey was the editorials editor of the Columbia Daily Spectator at Columbia University, where he received his Bachelor of Arts degree in 1963, majoring in history.
-He received his Bachelor of Laws from Yale Law School in 1967.
-He was a friend of fellow student Sanford Greenberg.
+After high school, Mukasey studied history at Columbia University, where he was the editorials editor of the Columbia Daily Spectator and graduated in 1963 with a Bachelor of Arts.
+Mukasey then attended Yale Law School, where he was an editor of the Yale Law Journal.
+He graduated in 1967 with a Bachelor of Laws.